-In the increasingly digital world that we live in, people rely heavily on the information they find online—especially when they are looking for a service.
+People rely heavily on the information they find online—especially when they are looking for a service.
 For law firms, new clients and repeat business frequently come from information on the web.
-One of the biggest sources of client-facing information about your firm that can make or break your business is online reviews.
+One of the biggest sources of information about your firm is online reviews.

 Why does your law firm need online reviews?

 Online reviews from satisfied customers will provide valuable insight to prospective clients who are seeking legal representation.
-When people are looking for an attorney, they want to find someone that they know can be trusted and do a great job.
-Positive online reviews will give people reassurance and an expectation that your law firm can assist them with their needs.
+When people look for an attorney, they want to find someone that they know will do a great job.
+Positive online reviews will give people reassurance that your law firm can assist them with their needs.

-When a law firm lacks online reviews or has minimal information available online, then prospective clients are left guessing about whether or not your firm can provide quality service.
+When a firm lacks reviews, prospective clients are left guessing about whether or not your firm can provide quality service.
 Due to the uncertainty caused by this lack of information, some potential clients might seek out other law firms.
 This can be avoided with online reviews and a professional-looking law firm website design.
 But of course, potential clients won’t bother visiting your website if you don’t have good reviews—so here are some ways you can take care of that.

 10 Ways to Get More Positive Online Reviews

 Realistically, you cannot expect every review to be positive.
 Even the best restaurants in town, the best services—AAA rated by the Better Business Bureau—will have naysayers.
 Come to think of it, even famous movie producers, artists, singers, and world leaders cannot escape negative reviews.